Generic Name: desmopressin (DES-moe-PRES-in)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cough; facial flushing; mild stomach cramps; nosebleed; runny or stuffy nose; sore throat.
+Cough; facial flushing; nosebleed; runny or stuffy nose; sore throat.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); calf or leg pain, tenderness, or swelling; chest pain; confusion; coughing up blood; fainting; fast or irregular heartbeat; hallucinations; loss of appetite; mental or mood changes (eg, agitation, irritability); muscle weakness, spasms, or cramps; nausea; numbness of an arm or leg; one-sided weakness; personality changes; restlessness; seizures; severe or persistent headache or dizziness; severe, persistent, or recurring nosebleed; slurred speech; swelling of the hands, ankles, or feet; swelling of the head of the penis; unusual tiredness or sluggishness; unusual weight gain; vision problems; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; fainting; fast or irregular heartbeat; numbness of an arm or leg; one-sided weakness; severe or persistent headache or dizziness; severe, persistent, or recurring nosebleed; shortness of breath; slurred speech; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of low blood sodium levels (eg, confusion; hallucinations; loss of appetite; mental or mood changes; muscle weakness, spasms, or cramps; nausea; passing out; seizures; unusual headache or restlessness; unusual tiredness or sluggishness; unusual weight gain; vomiting); vision problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.